COACHING AGREEMENT AND INFORMED CONSENT

 TERMINATION BY CLIENT:

-The Client may end the coaching relationship by providing the Coach with a one-week written notice, which may be transmitted by e-mail or fax.
-The Client may receive a refund for unused services at the following rates: 100% refund minus a $40 administration fee, prior to the first session, provided a minimum of 24 hours notice is given.
+The Client may end the coaching relationship by e-mail.
+The Client may receive a refund for unused services at the following rates: 100% refund minus a $75 administration fee prior to the first session, provided a minimum of 24 hours notice is given.
 A 50% refund will be given following the first session, provided at least 24 hours notice is given before the 2nd session.
 25% refund after the 2nd session, provided at least 24 hours notice is given before the 3rd session.
 After the 3rd session, no refunds will be given.
 The Client agrees to give the Coach 7 calendar days to process the refund.

 TERMINATION BY COACH: